18F/join.tts.gsa.gov/positions/FedRAMP-Director-2023.md

 # objectives.
 This example indents sub-bullets with two spaces:
 #🔻🔻🔻🔻🔻
 key objectives:
-  - You will oversee the growth of a dynamic FedRAMP marketYou will make it easier for federal agencies and cloud service providers to engage with FedRAMP.Build institutional expertise around product management.
+  - You will oversee the growth of a dynamic FedRAMP marketplace of cloud service offerings.
-  - Share best practices and tools with your peers across the organization.
+  - You will make it easier for federal agencies and cloud service providers to engage with FedRAMP.
   - You will sustain FedRAMP’s reputation as a trusted independent evaluator of cloud services for the federal enterprise.

 # If there are any info sessions associated with this position, list them here.